It’s simple…. You’ll get the greatest yield when you learn how to prune tomato plants. It’s somewhat akin to growing bonsai.

 What About Tomato Cages?

-You won’t want to use tomato cages for this type of project as the cages tend to hold all of the limbs together.
+You won’t want to use tomato cages like these for this type of project as the cages tend to hold all of the limbs together.
 Cages make it difficult to work around and determine which need pruning and which limbs should remain on the plant.
 Cages are far more suited for bush tomato determinate varieties than non-determinate.

 Why Does Pruning Work?